-Glovo Realizes a Scalable Continuous Development Pipeline with Armory and Spinnaker on AWS
+Glovo Realizes Scalable Continuous Development on AWS with Armory

-Glovo, a Barcelona, Spain-based startup began its journey in 2015 to become the globe’s on-demand marketplace that can deliver anything to their customers ordered through its mobile application.
+Glovo, a pioneering multi-category app, headquartered in Barcelona, Spain, began its journey in 2015 to become the globe’s on-demand marketplace that can give its customers easy access to anything in their city, by ordering through its mobile application.
 The three-sided marketplace serves customers, couriers, and vendors, which means there are a lot of moving pieces to it.
-As the company grew from serving three countries and eight cities to 22+ countries and 300+ cities, Glovo’s application development team could no longer manually keep up with their monolithic application’s updates.
-The team partnered with Armory to support their transition to a true Continuous Deployment (CD) pipeline via Spinnaker and AWS, increasing successful deployments to 2,000 per year.
+As the company grew from serving three countries and eight cities to 25 countries and 1,500+ cities, Glovo’s development teams could no longer manually keep up with their monolithic application’s updates.
+They partnered with Armory to transition to a simple Continuous Deployment solution, increasing deployments from hundreds to 8,000+ per year.

 change failure rate